Farmers markets must carefully consider their options before signing up for a farmers market e-commerce platform.

 Bottom line, farmers markets need an e-commerce business model that will fund its operation.
 The business model should be built into the platform itself.
 Food4All accomplishes this by charging a small fee to consumers — not the vendors or the farmers market — for every transaction made on the Food4All platform.
 And the market can choose to charge vendors a percentage of sales in order to fund the cost of market operation.
 Sales proceeds are deposited directly into the vendor and market’s bank account.

 Interesting in learning more about the Food4All Hub solution for your farmer markets’ online sales needs?
-Schedule your free demo today!
+Sign up for a demo today!

 Food4All is a free, online platform built specifically for local food farmers, farmers markets and anyone selling farm and ranch goods, whether fresh food, value-added items, or CSA’s.
 We offer free, simple to use tools and technologies that will bring customers (new and old) to your online farm store and easily collate orders and get you paid.